HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 Career:
 ===
-* 2026 June -        : Lecturer, Kanto Gakuen University, Faculty of Economics, Japan, Gumma
+* 2026 June -        : Lecturer, Faculty of Economics at Kanto Gakuen University

 Teaching courses: Finance, International Finance, Pandemic and the Economy